daniel-datasci/kusanele/README.md

 - 👋 Hi, I’m @kusanele
-- 👀 I’m interested in data science, machine learning, artificial intelligence
+- 👀 I’m interested in data science, machine learning,artificial intelligence and climate research
-- 🌱 I’m currently learning data science algorithms
+- 🌱 I’m currently learning data science algorithms that can help the world eradicate climate change
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything challenging
 - 📫 How to reach me mpofukusanele@gmail.com

 <!---